-- If your page had an SEO title, %p uses that title.
-To change this, make a different page your homepage temporarily, change the SEO title, then set the page back as your homepage.
+- If your homepage previously had an SEO title, %p pulls in that title.
+To change this, make a different page your homepage temporarily, change the SEO title on the desired homepage, then set the page back as your homepage.

-- If your page didn't have an SEO title, %p uses the page title.
+- If your homepage never had an SEO title, %p pulls in the page title.

 Collection item title format

 The collection item title format controls how collection items like blog posts, products, events, or album tracks look in browser tabs and search engine results.
 By default, the collection item title format is Item Title — Site Name, using the variables %i and %s.

 The Healthy Living site has a blog post titled Healthy vegan dinners for one.